 For beginners, an electric chainsaw with a guide bar length of less than 16 inches would be ideal, alternatively, a battery powered chainsaw, but these tend to be heavier and more expensive.

 If you are a beginner but with some affinity to power tool maintenance and DIY, you could still consider gas saws, but then you have to factor in the extra maintenance needs and the chores of mixing fuel and oil, etc.

 Average and experienced users shall freely choose the engine type and bar length to fit the job best, as their experience will not affect safety and other concerns.

 In terms of your fitness level, you should keep in mind that the lightest chainsaws are the corded electric ones, while the battery and gas alternatives tend to be heavier.
 Longer jobs could easily take a hit on your back and arms, not to mention that big, heavy chainsaws are more difficult to control.

 Budget for Chainsaws

-In case you are on budget, you should turn to electric, as corded chainsaws tend to be the cheapest on the market.
+In case you are on a budget, you should turn to electric, as corded chainsaws tend to be the cheapest on the market.
 You can pick up a good quality electric chainsaw from $70.

-Cordless chainsaws and their gas powered alternatives are roughly on in the same price range, where you have to fork out at least $200 to get a decent piece of tool.
+Cordless chainsaws and their gas powered alternatives are roughly in the same price range, where you have to fork out at least $200 to get a decent piece of tool.
 You can go ahead and check latest models and prices on Amazon.